Virgin Galactic's launching Richard Branson to space: Why you should care - CNET - Bioreports

 Virgin Galactic will have a livestream of the mission, dubbed Unity 22, and you can watch it right here.
 I will also be on the ground at Spaceport America all day Sunday, so you can also get updates and some behind-the-scenes details by following me on Twitter and Instagram @EricCMack.

-Follow Bioreports’s 2021 Space Calendar to stay up to date with all the latest space news this year.
+Follow CNET’s 2021 Space Calendar to stay up to date with all the latest space news this year.
 You can even add it to your own Google Calendar.